Forever (Spice Girls album): Background

 During the Spiceworld Tour in early 1998, the group took on an initial project to write and record songs for a possible third album and a live album.
 The original concept for this album was to showcase solo songs, duets, and cover songs featuring all five members, in order to promote the idea that the Spice Girls were all individuals, yet could come together as one.
 The girls went to Dublin's Windmill Lane Studios with longtime collaborators Richard Stannard and Matt Rowe to work on a new album and create master recordings for a live album.
 With the sudden departure of Geri Halliwell, the project took a major turn, with many of the already produced songs scrapped and the live album cancelled.

 The Spice Girls recorded their Christmas single, "Goodbye", in July 1998, during the North American leg of their Spiceworld Tour.
 Once again, the girls teamed up with Stannard and Rowe.
-They also recorded "My Strongest Suit" for the concept album for the musical Aida.
+The following year, they recorded "My Strongest Suit" for the concept album for the musical Aida.
 In the two years between the release of "Goodbye" in December 1998 and the release of Forever in November 2000, the group, along with the pop-music landscape in general, changed dramatically.
 Hoping to cultivate a more mature image, the group teamed up with a team of American producers to give Forever a more R&B sound.
 However, initial recording sessions maintained the pop sound of their previous works.

-The album's title was revealed through a poll on the group's official website, in which fans voted for what they thought the title would be.
-Forever was picked by 30% of users, whilst 45% went for Third Time Around and 25% voted for Spice 2000.
-The album leaked on Napster a week prior to its release.